tokawa-ms/live-video-analytics/utilities/video-analysis/dlstreamer/readme.md

 ## Deploy LVA on IoT Edge

 [Deploy LVA on IoT Edge module using the Azure portal](https://docs.microsoft.com/en-us/azure/media-services/live-video-analytics-edge/deploy-iot-edge-device#deploy-live-video-analytics-edge-module) with the following JSON for "Container Create Options".
 Notice the "IpcMode" value (this specifies the docker [IPC](https://docs.docker.com/engine/reference/run/#ipc-settings---ipc) settings for this container).
+Also, please set the name of the module as lvaEdge (for the next set of instructions to work properly).

 ```JSON
 {